rezaarezvan/AFA-Benchmark/README.md

 | **miniboone** | Real World |  |  |  |
 | **Physionet** | Real World | 12 000 | 41 | 2 |

+## Project structure

+- `conf`: This is where all the configuration files are.
+Each configuration file corresponds to a class in `config_classes.py`.
+- `docs`: Documentation.
+- `scripts/`:
+  - `dataset_generation/generate_dataset.py`: A script that generates datasets individually.
+Generates a dataset artifact.
+  - `evaluation/eval_afa_method.py`: Evaluates a single method on a single dataset split.
+Generates an evaluation artifact.
+  - `misc/calculate_evaluation_time.py`: Calculates the time it takes for a given method to be evaluated.
+Takes a list of plotting runs as input.
+  - `misc/calculate_training_time.py`: Calculates the time it takes for a given method to be trained.
+Takes a list of plotting runs as input.
+  - `misc/download_results_plot.py`: Downloads plots locally to your computer.
+Takes a plotting run as input.
+  - `pipeline/`: Contains scripts that simplify batch training, i.e training a method on several datasets at the same time.
+    - `pretrain.py`: Batch pretrain a model.
+    - `train.py`: Batch train a method.
+    - `train_classifier.py`: Batch train a classifier.
+  - `plotting/plot_results.py`: Plots results from a list of evaluation artifacts.
+  - `pretrain_models`: Method-specific pretraining.
+Prefer `pipeline/pretrain.py` for batch pretraining.
+  - `train_methods`: Method-specific training.
+Prefer `pipeline/train.py` for batch training.
+- `src`: Source code.
+- `tests`: Unit tests.

 ## Full Pipeline Tutorial TODO CHECK IF THIS WORKS

 Here follows an example for training **ODIN**, one of the RL methods implemented in this benchmark.